Latin-American Heritage Art Contest & Expo

 • Creative writing entries will be read, performed, or interpreted live on stage during the Expo at scheduled times based on participant availability.

-• Participants may designate another person to interpret or perform their work on their behalf (please indicate this in Item 6.1 of the submission form).
+• Participants may designate another person to interpret or perform their work on their behalf.

-• Collaborative performances (e.g., music accompaniment for song lyrics, or a partner for slam poetry) are permitted, provided they are noted in the submission form.
+• Collaborative performances (e.g., music accompaniment for song lyrics, or a partner for slam poetry) are permitted.

 General Guidelines